Maple Cinnamon Sweet Potato Apple Bake with Pecans. A healthier twist to traditional holiday sweet potato casserole.

 Mix together the apples, cranberries, remaining coconut oil, maple syrup, spices and salt.
 Add this to the sweet potatoes in the baking dish.

-Sprinkle the other tsp of cinnamon over the top.
+Sprinkle the other teaspoon of cinnamon over the top.
 Bake for another 20 minutes stirring occasionally.

 Remove the pan from the oven and stir in the pecans being careful since the pan is hot.
 Bake another 10 min or until sweet potatoes are fork tender.
 Remove from oven and keep warm until ready to serve.